 The passing of a family member or loved one is an emotional time for those close to the deceased.
-But matters can be that much more distressing when inheritance is concerned, particularly if disputes arise over the estate and beneficiaries.
+But matters can be that much more distressing when inheritance and beneficiaries are concerned, particularly if disputes arise over the estate.

 What is a beneficiary?

 A beneficiary is the person or people named in a Will, to be gifted items, or receive an inheritance, from an estate when someone dies.
 A beneficiary does not need to be an individual – it can be a person, group of people, or an organisation.

 If you’re in the process of estate planning, making a Will and nominating a beneficiary, you’ll need to include some clear identifying information about them, including their full name and address.
 This will help the Executor of the Will find them when handing over their inheritance.